piitaya/lovelace-mushroom/README.md

 ## Usage

-All the Mushroom cards can be configured using Lovelace UI editor.
+All the Mushroom cards can be configured using Dashboard UI editor.

-1. In Lovelace UI, click 3 dots in top left corner.
+1. In Dashboard UI, click 3 dots in top right corner.
-2. Click _Configure UI_.
+2. Click _Edit Dashboard_.
 3. Click Plus button to add a new card.
 4. Find one of the _Custom: Mushroom_ card in the list.